Purépecha Empire: Metallurgy

-Pre-Columbian coyote statuette attributed to the Purepecha culture, likely a representation of the coyote god Uitzimángari.
+Pre-Columbian coyote statuette attributed to the Purépecha culture, likely a representation of the coyote god Uitzimángari.
 Height: 43.5 cm (17 in).

 Historian Robert West states, "The Tarascans and their neighbors near the Pacific coast were the foremost metallurgists of pre-Conquest Mexico."
 This included copper, silver and gold, where Michoacán and Colima provided placer gold, Tamazula provided silver, and the La Huacana area provided copper.
 Copper-silver alloy artefacts found in the palaces and graves of Tzintzuntzan include rodelas, armlets, bracelets and cups.
 Copper bells made from lost-wax casting were used in religious ceremonies from 650 AD to at least 1200.
 This was followed by copper-gold and copper-silver items such as discs, bracelets, diadems and masks.
 Other items were made from bronze, including needles, fishhooks, tweezers, axeheads, and awls.
-The religious national treasures were looted by the Spanish during the Conquest from Lake Patzcuaro graves and storerooms.
+The religious national treasures were looted by the Spanish during the Conquest from Lake Pátzcuaro graves and storerooms.

-It has been speculated that Purepecha metallurgy was developed due to contact with South American cultures.
+It has been speculated that Purépecha metallurgy was developed due to contact with South American cultures.

-Spanish conquest of Purepechan Empire
+Spanish conquest of Purépecha Kingdom

 Bronze tools and bells on display at the site museum of Tzintzuntzan.

-After hearing about the fall of the Aztec Empire, cazonci Tangáxuan II sent emissaries to the Spanish victors.
+After hearing about the fall of the Aztec Empire, King Tangáxuan II sent emissaries to the Spanish victors.
 A few Spaniards went with them to Tzintzuntzan where they were presented to the ruler and gifts were exchanged.
 They returned with samples of gold and Cortés' interest in the Iréchikwa was awakened.
-In 1522 a Spanish force under the leadership of Cristóbal de Olid was sent into Purepecha territory and arrived at Tzintzuntzan within days.
-The Purepecha army numbered many thousands, perhaps as many as 100,000, but at the crucial moment they chose not to fight.
+In 1522 a Spanish force under the leadership of Cristóbal de Olid was sent into Purépecha territory and arrived at Tzintzuntzan within days.
+The Purépecha army numbered many thousands, perhaps as many as 100,000, but at the crucial moment they chose not to fight.
 Tangáxuan submitted to the Spanish administration, but for his cooperation was allowed a large degree of autonomy.
 This resulted in a strange arrangement where both Cortés and Tangáxuan considered themselves rulers of Michoacán for the following years: the population of the area paid tribute to them both.
-When the Spanish found out that Tangáxuan was still de facto ruler of his empire but only supplied the Spanish with a small part of the resources extracted from the population they sent the ruthless conquistador Nuño de Guzmán, who allied himself with a Purepecha noble Don Pedro Panza Cuinierángari, and the cazonci was executed on February 14, 1530.
+When the Spanish found out that Tangáxuan was still de facto ruler of his kingdom but only supplied the Spanish with a small part of the resources extracted from the population they sent the ruthless conquistador Nuño de Guzmán, who allied himself with a Purépecha noble Don Pedro Panza Cuinierángari, and the king was executed on February 14, 1530.
 A period of violence and turbulence began.
-During the next decades Purepecha puppet rulers were installed by the Spanish government, but when Nuño de Guzman had been disgraced and recalled to Spain, Bishop Vasco de Quiroga was sent to the area to clean up.
+During the next decades Purépecha puppet rulers were installed by the Spanish government, but when Nuño de Guzman had been disgraced and recalled to Spain, Bishop Vasco de Quiroga was sent to the area to clean up.
 He rapidly gained the respect and friendship of the natives who ceased hostilities towards the Spanish hegemony.